 - Plan your leave wisely: Whether it's to book time off during Ramadan or for Eid-ul-fitr, planning your leave early is important. - Eating well: Eating healthily and drinking lots of water [between sunset and sunrise] will help boost your energy. - Meal breaks: If you are scheduled a meal break and you are fasting, consider alternatives to eating - try and find a quiet space for a power nap, or consider going for a walk.

-Eating well during Ramadan is really important, so why not give this simple Suhoor Date and Banana smoothie a go!
+Eating well during Ramadan is really important to help maintain energy levels through the day.
+Give this simple Suhoor Date and Mango smoothie a go!

 Ingredients